 "Great.
 I have no idea where I am," Tommy admitted.

 Jason checked his watch.
 "Well, it's lunch now, so we can go to the cafeteria and then English."

 Tommy was relieved that he wouldn't have to wander about the hallways with a map like a big dork.
-He was also hoping that this was a cue that Jason wanted to be his friend.
-Tommy changed schools so many times that he usually didn't bother trying to make friends, but that usually made his life lonely as hell.
+He was also hoping that this was a sign that Jason wanted to be his friend.
+Tommy changed schools so many times that he usually didn't bother trying to make friends, but that made his life lonely as hell.